 How the Parkland school shooter may have talked himself into a death sentence: "One of the state's best witnesses"

-It's possible Florida school shooter Nikolas Cruz talked himself into a death sentence.
+It's possible the Florida school shooter who killed 17 people at Parkland's Marjory Stoneman Douglas High School has talked himself into a death sentence.

-Prosecutors played video last week at Cruz's penalty trial of jailhouse interviews he did this year with two of their mental health experts.
-In frank and sometimes graphic detail, he answered their questions about his massacre of 17 people at Parkland's Marjory Stoneman Douglas High School on Feb.
-14, 2018 - his planning, his motivation, the shootings.
+Prosecutors played video last week at Nikolas Cruz's penalty trial of jailhouse interviews he did this year with two of their mental health experts.
+In frank and sometimes graphic detail, he answered their questions about his Feb.
+14, 2018, massacre — his planning, his motivation, the shootings.

 While it can't be known what the 12 jurors are thinking, if any are wavering between voting for death or life without parole, his statements to Dr. Charles Scott, a forensic psychiatrist, and Robert Denney, a neuropsychologist, did not help his cause.